Has your cat been pregnant before or previously given birth to kittens?

 Also called the nesting stage, this is when your cat will start looking for warm places for her to give birth.
 The pre-labor stage usually starts one week before delivery.

-Several observations may be observed including drops of milk in the nipple area, loss of appetite, and rectal temperature drop.
+Several signs may be observed including drops of milk in the nipple area, loss of appetite, and rectal temperature drop.

 Watch Out for These Signs